SANDAG/ABM/src/asim/configs/README_configs.md

 Trip Destination
 * `DISTBIKE` and `DISTWALK` changed to `DIST` in _trip_destination_sample.csv_ while waiting on bike and walk distance skims
 ---
+Trip Purpose and Destination
+* Set the number of iterations 2 to instead of 5 because it was taking forever to run.
+These two models are currently not consistent and are failing a lot of trips.
+---
 Trip Mode Choice
 * origin and destination terminal times (`oTermTime, dTermTime`) are not included in landuse data, setting to 0 as placeholder until it can be joined
 * Removed the following variables and associated calculations since they were not used anywhere: